 What kind of power outlets are there?
 Will I need a converter?

-All of Europe uses 220v power, different from 110v power in North America, but fortunately most devices can handle both voltages so you probably won't need a power converter.
-You will need plug adapters to convert the two flat prong American style plugs to the three flat prong British version of plugs or the two round prong European style.
+All of Europe uses 220v power, different from 110v power in North America, but fortunately most devices can handle both voltages so you probably won't need a 220v to 110v power converter.
+You will need plug adapters to convert the two flat prong American style plugs to the two round prong European style.

 How can I save money on a river cruise?

 Save thousands of dollars on your cruise by checking out the latest promotions for your destination on our Danube River Cruise Deals page

 or by letting one of our travel experts help you find the best deals.
 Don't look to save money by getting cheaper rooms since the lower class cabins are sometimes less comfortable or simply have less space.

 Most (if not all) river cruise vessels ban smoking anywhere inside the boat, including your cabin.
 Many vessels allow you to smoke in designated areas of the sun deck.
 Note that there are also smoking restrictions in certain parts of towns and visitor sites.